musshal/mygram-api/readme.md

 ### Scalable Web Services with Go - Digitalent ✕ Hacktiv8

 MyGram is a free photo sharing app written in Go.
 People can share, view, and comment photos by everyone.
-Anyone can create an account by registering an email address and selecting a username.
+Anyone can create an account by registering an email address and creating a username.

 ## Getting Started